Once upon a time...

 On the day of the Princess birthday party, you can buy fresh flowers and place them in vases around the house and on tables.

-OK, so now that your little Princess is in costume, here are some ideas for getting the Princess birthday party guests into some royal garb: Upon arrival, the girls can be given Princess halos made of wire confetti with pink or purple ribbon wrapped around them.
+Upon arrival, the girls can be given Princess halos made of wire confetti with pink or purple ribbon wrapped around them.
 Or, you can prepare Princess hats out of plane cone party hats with pink and purple tulle coming out through the top.
 To the bottom you can glue colored lace with plastic rhinestones.
-You can also hand out beautiful boas in different Princess colors, here's a Pretty Lavender Boa.
+You can also hand out beautiful boas in different Princess colors.

 Also check out this huge selection of Tiaras.

-For the boys you can make crowns out of gold poster board and shields and swords also cut out of poster board and covered in foil.
-On these you can put their names as follows "Sir/Prince _______".
+For the boys you can make crowns out of gold poster board.
+Shields and swords can also be cut out of poster board and covered in foil.
+On these you can put their names as follows “Sir/Prince _______”.

 Here are shields and a sword you can print out and use: